Are you interested in supporting vulnerable people on their journey to recovery across Ealing?

 About the role

-We have an exciting opportunity to join our team at Project Sixty Five on Uxbridge Road as an Assistant Recovery Support Worker.
-The service is a 24 bed supported hostel for men and women aged 18 to 60.
+We have some exciting opportunities to join teams across Ealing in Recovery Support Worker roles.
+We are looking for people to work at Project Sixty Five on Uxbridge Road; a 24 bed supported hostel for men and women aged 18 to 60.

-- Work alongside the team to provide a person centred support to residents and clients.
+- Work closely with the busy team to provide assessment and key-working support to clients.

-- Personal experience of homelessness and/or an understanding of; and empathy with the issues faced by homeless or vulnerably housed people.
+- Personal experience of homelessness or a sound understanding of the issues faced by homeless or vulnerably housed people and the difficulties they experience in accessing services.

 Please take a look at the full job description and person specification attached by clicking on the ‘document available’ tab at the top of the advert page on our website.